top of page

 ...what about music/art/library time?

 So let me tell you that we have made our own traditions and kept some old ones.
-We ALWAYS dress in new clothes (at least a new "back to school" shirt) and have a very special first day of school back.
+We ALWAYS dress in new clothes (at least a new "back to school" shirt) and have a very special first day of school.
 We take pictures, we have a special breakfast, and they always have some treat waiting for them when they wake up.
 The first day of school around here is fun!
-And I throw my back to school pics up there on Facebook just like my public school friends.
+And I throw my back-to-school pics up there on Facebook just like my public school friends.

-Our homeschool group about 11 years ago at our Thanksgiving party.
+Our homeschool group years ago at our Thanksgiving party.
 The "Pilgrim Lady" always came by to do a fun presentation while the Moms and big kids set up for the feast.
+All these kids are now college-aged.

-Our local library has story time for preschoolers that my children all attended.
-The big sisters would simply bring some school work and work at a table at the library during those events.
-In fact, we really like going to the library to work.
+Our local library has storytime for preschoolers that my children all attended.
+The big sisters would bring some school work and work at a table at the library during those events.
+We like going to the library to work.
 It's nice to have a change of scenery.
 We've also worked at the park when it's pretty.
-And Chick-Fil-A. That was especially nice when my youngest was a 3 or 4 year old toot.
+And Chick-Fil-A. That was especially nice when my youngest was a 3 or 4-year-old toot.
 She got to go play and we got school done, with great food and drinks at our side.

-Have you ever heard of Toastmaster's International?
+Have you ever heard of Toastmasters International?
 There are chapters all over where people get together and improve their public speaking skills.
-There are chapters for homeschoolers too.
+There are chapters for homeschoolers, too.
 Speech class?
 Done.
 We met at a nearby YMCA once a week.
 Fine arts are handled through our co-op.
-We have a special sort of co-op where the classes are all focused on drama, band, music theory, art, dance, etc. We're just like the school in Fame, except we only meet once a week.
+We have a special sort of co-op where the classes are all focused on drama, band, music theory, art, dance, etc. We're just like the school in Fame, except we only meet once a week and with far less dancing on the tables at lunchtime.

-Other ways to handle special things is through apprenticeships and just utilizing knowledgeable adults around you..
+Other ways to handle special things are through apprenticeships and just utilizing knowledgeable adults around you.
 Many older folks are more than happy to share their skills with young people.
 You might find a man at church who could teach woodworking to some young folks from your homeschool group.
-A lady might teach sewing or crochet.
+A lady might teach sewing or crocheting.
 A college student might do art classes.
 All it takes is putting a request out there and setting it up.

 And then, go ahead and throw those pics up on Facebook and show the world how much fun homeschoolers can have!